 Tuesdays @ 12:45 p.m., Saturdays @ 12:30 p.m.

-Meeting Point: front steps of Park Street Church-- located on the corner of Park and Tremont Street.
+• Front steps of Park Street Church, on the corner of Park St. and Tremont St.

-Train stop: Park Street (green or red line).
-The church is directly across the street from the subway station.
+• Park Street (Green Line or Red Line).
+The church is across the street from the subway station.